• Skip to primary navigation

 Jump to Recipe Print Recipe

-This tomato and onion sauce is perfect on everything from biscuits or eggs at breakfast time, to dinners, including chicken, beef or pork!
+In this recipe, it's used to smother juicy chops but this tomato and onion sauce is perfect on everything from biscuits or eggs at breakfast time to easy dinners, including chicken, beef, or pork!

 This is a wonderful and versatile sauce that should be on your bucket list!